florentaden/grafana-plugins/README.md

 Change it to your {localhost}:{port} to make the plugin work.

+## Building for AWS Deployments

+Run `./build.sh` to build the container image and tag it with AWS ECR style.
+Run `./push.sh` to push the image to AWS ECR.

+**Note: You might need AWS credential configured for your command line to run these.**

 ## TODO

+1. Currently plugins built in dev mode only.
+There're some linting issue stop building to production mode.

-1. Currently plugin `sigrun-gnss` uses hard-coded URL to the datasource host.
+2. Currently plugin `sigrun-gnss` uses hard-coded URL to the datasource host.
 A way to configure it with environment variable would be ideal.
 However, can't find a way to support this in Grafana.